wayneworkman/sines/README.md

 ## Introduction

 The **Sines Project** is a powerful toolset designed for modeling and extrapolating time series data using sine wave decomposition.
 By breaking down complex time series into constituent sine waves, the project facilitates accurate predictions and analyses of historical and future data points.
+Sines was produced through collaborative work between a human and an A.I.
+Read the story inside of "the_journey.txt"

 ## Features